SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I power up my Workstation.

-* In the file manager, I navigate to the `img-work` drive.
+* In the file manager, I navigate into the `img-work` drive.

 * I open the `img-work` drive in a terminal (`Right-click > Open in Terminal` from the popup menu).